 There has been some evidence to suggest that too much dairy and sugar can exacerbate the formation of nodular cystic acne.
-Sugar is highly inflammatory and can cause your skin to secrete more oil, and therefore result in a higher likelihood of acne.
+Sugar is highly inflammatory and can cause your skin to secrete more oil, therefore resulting in a higher likelihood of acne.
 Dairy, when ingested, turns the milk proteins into a hormone that can trigger acne.
-Of course this might vary from person to person so if you’ve done everything with no luck so far, you might want to try switching up your diet and give this a try!
+Of course, this might vary from person to person so if you’ve done everything with no luck so far, you might want to try switching up your diet and give this a try!
 Dr Lee advises that up to 3 months of this dietary adjustment is needed before any real results will be visible.
 If nothing else, you’ll be healthier and might even end up losing some weight when you cut our sugar and dairy!

 We recommend switching to gentler, non-stripping products for a longer-term approach.

 The formula was also made to be non-stripping so you can use it without the fear of drying your skin out!
-You can target, treat and prevent pesky cystic spots on hard to reach places like your back and your scalp with just one product in the shower.
+You can target, treat and prevent pesky cystic spots on hard-to-reach places like your back and your scalp with just one product in the shower.

 The key step in this acne-busting routine is our very own DrGL® Post Cleanser Step 2.
-Our pore refining and skin-clearing lactic-acid based treatment is indispensable for keeping complexions clear and smooth.
+Our pore refining and skin-clearing lactic-acid-based treatment is indispensable for keeping complexions clear and smooth.
 Not only does it stop breakouts in its tracks, lactic acid is also gentle and moisturising so it’s great for more mature skin types (that can still break out!)
 We love how regular use keeps our skin always looking beautifully line-free and happy!

 If you develop cystic acne, we recommend applying our hero product DrGL® Skin Repair as a spot treatment twice a day, or use it as your serum step.
 The advanced stem-cell technology in this little bottle makes it our miracle do-it-all for all manner of skin woes.
 It works especially well on breakouts and especially before that time of the month, it’s been shown to help reduce the appearance of those pesky breakouts.